darshgun/atlaskit/docs/guides/03-linking.md

 ### B) Linking a package and all of its dependencies / Linking a package that is a transitive dependency

+#### Pre-requisites

+- You need to link a package that isn't directly imported from the target repo, e.g. usage of media-card inside editor-core, or a peer dependency, e.g. media-core.

-#### Yarn link <repo> <pkg> + Bolt build + Bolt watch <pkg>
+#### yarn link <repo> <pkg> + yarn build + yarn watch <pkg>

 Linking a package and all of its dependencies, or linking a package that is only a transitive dependency, is a bit trickier to do in an efficient manner.
-This is because we need to know the direct dependencies of the target repo that the linked package is a transitive dependency of and link any intermediate dependencies.
+This is because we need to build all transitive dependencies of the linked package that is a direct dependency of the target repo.

-At the moment we don't have tooling to support linking transitive dependencies with reduced build times, so linking them will require a full build.
-We are looking into improving this in the future though by using [Typescript Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) to enable incremental builds across the entire repo.
+As a result, we need to do a full atlaskit project build.
+We are looking into improving this in the future though by using [Typescript Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) to enable incremental builds across the entire repo and allow building all of a packages dependencies.

 Run the following steps: